shawn-nyk/tp/docs/UserGuide.md

 ### Company

-Note: You must be on the **Companies** page in order to execute these commands.
+Note: You must be on the **Company** tab in order to execute these commands.

 #### Adding a company: `add com`